VirgilSecurity/virgil-e3kit-x/README.md

 ##### Building for iOS/tvOS/watchOS

-On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder:
+At your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder:
  - VirgilE3Kit
  - VirgilPythiaSDK
  - VirgilSDK